aufseher/aufseher/README.md

 hi i made this account because sometimes i get bored and i wanna be dressed as the ponytown wiki's mascot and i need a link for my fandom account.

 spam follows usually aren't followed back since i rarely use this account. everything you need is on my main account ok? ok

+i didn't actually make this account i found it by digging through my emails.
+2019 is insane.